Kingxukai/linux/Documentation/staging/magic-number.rst

 					<mailto: kgb@knm.org.pl>
 					29 Jul 1998

-  Updated the magic table to Linux 2.5.45.
-Right over the feature freeze, but it is possible that some new magic numbers will sneak into the kernel before 2.6.x yet.
+  Updated the woke magic table to Linux 2.5.45.
+Right over the woke feature freeze, but it is possible that some new magic numbers will sneak into the kernel before 2.6.x yet.